rnzsgh/documentdb-queue/README.md

 # Overview

-A simple POC showcasing how you can use [Amazon DocumentDB (with MongoDB compatibility)](https://aws.amazon.com/documentdb/) as a job queue.
+A simple POC showcasing how you can use [Amazon DocumentDB (with MongoDB compatibility)](https://aws.amazon.com/documentdb/) as a message queue.
 This queue is designed for [at-least-once delivery](http://www.cloudcomputingpatterns.org/at_least_once_delivery/).
 With this in mind, it is important to bake in [idempotence](https://en.wikipedia.org/wiki/Idempotence) into your applications because messages can be delivered multiple times.
-When an entry is enqueued, you must specify a timeout parameter which is approximately the maximum amount of time the queue will allow before the message is made available again to be dequeued.
-After an entry is dequeued, the clock starts ticking on the visibility timeout and you must call the **Done** function on the entry, or it may be delivered to another process.
+When a message is enqueued, you must specify a timeout parameter which is approximately the maximum amount of time the queue will allow before the message is made available again to be dequeued.
+After a message is dequeued, the clock starts ticking on the visibility timeout and you must call the *Done* function on the message, or it may be delivered to another process.

 ## Note